Salvia divinorum | ‘Diviner’s Sage’, ‘Pipiltzintzintli’, ‘Ska Maria Pastora’ | Rooted cutting

 Unlike those of many other popular Salvia species grown for their wonderfully vibrant flowers and striking foliage, Salvia divinorum seeds have a very low germination rate.
 Consequently, most people prefer to grow this amazing species from cuttings.
 When you receive your cutting, plant it in soil in a pot, lightly water and then create a humidity chamber by securing a clear plastic bag over the pot.
 Place the plant in a warm (~20° C), light place – strong direct sunlight is not recommended at this point, however.
 Remove the bag to avoid stagnant air and to mist as necessary every three or four days until the plant is mature enough to harden off to your local climate.

-Don’t be alarmed when you receive a cutting with only one or two pairs of tip-growth leaves, as it’s necessary for us to prune the lower leaves so that it can put all of its energy into establishing itself as a Salvia plant in its own right.
+Don’t be alarmed if you receive a cutting with only one or two pairs of tip-growth leaves, as it’s often necessary for us to prune the lower leaves so that it can put all of its energy into establishing itself as a Salvia plant in its own right.
 It also helps to minimise stress and damage to the plant during the shipping process.
 Once you’ve got the cutting in soil it will soon start to grow more of its large and beautiful leaves!

 Organically grown in the UK – Please allow one week from ordering for us to ship this item

-We regret that we cannot sell this plant to customers outside of the European Union, or in Armenia, Belgium, Czech Republic, Denmark, Finland, Germany, Iceland, Ireland, Italy, Latvia, Lithuania, Norway, Poland, Portugal, Romania, Sweden, Switzerland
+We regret that we cannot sell this plant to customers outside of the European Union, or in Armenia, Belgium, Czech Republic, Denmark, Finland, Germany, Iceland, Ireland, Italy, Latvia, Lithuania, Norway, Poland, Portugal, Romania, Spain, Sweden, Switzerland

 This is due to international regulations.
 We recommend always checking your local laws before ordering.